medly/starter/packages/api/README.md

-# Create Api
+# 🖥️ Create API

-An application for generating backend application using ExpressJS.
+A kit to generate backend applications.

 ## Getting started